TaranuDev/CTSM-devStatus/content/CTSM/namelist_definition_ctsm.md

 ---

 ## General discussion:
 When new parameterization is introduced in any Earth System Model, it is very common for the modeler to set some of parameters as user defined.
 Usually, these free parameters values can then be changed through a namelist file.
-Following this approach, the modeler and the users, can then investigate the model sensititivity to the new parameterization by changing the free parameters values and tune the parameterization for better results.
-Another application being full control over the represented processes and their complexity (e.g. by setting 'irrigate = .true. or .false' one can run the model with or withouth irrigation).
+Following this approach, the modeler and the users, can then investigate the model sensitivity to the new parameterization by changing the free parameters values and tune the parameterization for better results.
+Another application being full control over the represented processes and their complexity (e.g. by setting 'irrigate = .true. or .false' one can run the model with or without irrigation).

 In this regard, CESM model is not an exception.
 For example the current release version of the land component of CESM, CLM5, have a total of 413 of such namelist variables ([follow link](https://www.cesm.ucar.edu/models/cesm2/settings/current/clm5_0_nml.html)).